neufferk/spotify-hit-prediction/README.md

 Project Question: What makes a Spotify track popular?

-Using a public Kaggle dataset of Spotify song, we have created a project to
+Using a public Kaggle dataset of Spotify songs, we have created a project to:

-- Understand which parts of a song result in it being popular, for example, energy, tempo, danceability.
+- Understand which parts of a song result in it being popular, for example, energy, tempo, and danceability;
-- Train machine learning models to classify tracks as hit or not a hit using the features identified from the first part.
+- Train machine learning models to classify tracks as hit or not a hit using the features identified from the first part;
-- Make a reccommendation for an artist of what aspects they should include in their song to ensure they make a hit.
+- Make a recommendation for an artist on what aspects they should include in their song to ensure they make a hit.

 Our goal is to help an artist decide what kind of song characteristics are more likely to succeed on Spotify.